-A garbage dump outside of Mae Sot, Thailand, is home to a group of Burmese people who have been displaced by armed conflicts in Burma.
-They are unable to return to their country where many of their villages have been destroyed and are unable to gain legal refugee status in Thailand; thus, their options are very limited.
-Those living in the Mae Sot Dump, even the children, earn a meager living by picking recyclable plastic from piles of garbage.
+A garbage dump outside of Mae Sot, Thailand, is home to a vibrant community of Burmese migrant workers and economic refugees.
+This community lives and works at the site, earning meager livings by picking out and selling recyclable plastics and glass.
+Many are unable to return to their country and are unable to gain legal refugee status in Thailand; thus, their options are very limited.

-The sole mission of Eyes to Burma is to assist this group of approximately four hundred refugees.
+The sole mission of Eyes to Burma is to assist this group of approximately four hundred people.
 We provide the most basic essentials, including food, clean water, clothing, and shelter when the incomes of the dump’s residents fall short.
-We provide medicine to prevent diseases caused by poor sanitation, and we offer transportation to medical facilities in emergencies.
+We provide first aid to prevent diseases caused by poor sanitation and offer transportation to medical facilities in emergencies.
+We also provide sponsorship to nearby schools and on-site weekend classes.
 The community at the garbage dump maintains itself at a subsistence level; our role is to assist when such aid is needed.

 If you are inspired to help, please spread the word about our efforts and help raise money for the children and families living in the dump.
 Every dollar donated goes directly to support this community as we have an all-volunteer staff.